KeesCBakker/Strongly-Typed-Events-for-TypeScript/README.md

 unsubscribe or dispatch events.
 Use the ToEvent() method to expose the event
 - `SimpleEventList<TSender, TArgs>` &ndash; Storage class for multiple events that are accessible by name.
 Events dispatchers are automatically created.
 - `SimpleEventHandlingBase<TSender, TArgs>` &ndash; Extends objects with simple event handling capabilities.
-- Added an `asEvent()` method to the dispatchers that will expose only the subsribe / unsubscribe methods.
+- Added an `asEvent` method to the dispatchers that will expose only the subsribe / unsubscribe methods.
 This will prevent the `dispatch` method from being exposed through the events.
+- Added an `dispatchAsync` method to the dispatchers that will execute all subsriptions asynchronously.
+<a href="documentation/HowToDoAsynchronousEventDispatching.md">Check this for more information</a>.

 #### Version 0.1
 Introducing the events - use a generic sender and a generic argument to dispatch events through your projects.
 The following